ahmadiehsan/personal_docs/docs/data_science/ai/machine_learning/feature_extraction/tf_idf.md

 ## Example

-As an example, let’s find the TF-IDF values for 3 documents consisting of 1 sentence.
+As an example, let's find the TF-IDF values for 3 documents consisting of 1 sentence.

 - He is Walter
 - He is William
-- He isn’t Peter or September
+- He isn't Peter or September

 In the above example, "He" is used in all 3 documents, "is" is in 2 documents, and "or" is in only one document.
-According to these, let’s find the TF and then the IDF values, respectively.
+According to these, let's find the TF and then the IDF values, respectively.

 TF: Values are calculated according to the above example, it will be: